 Stands for “Dots Per Inch.”
 DPI is used to measure the resolution of a screen.
 The higher DPI, the more detail can be shown in an image.

-The higher DPI means that each separate pixel must be smaller in size to adjust in the given space, making the screen clear and including a higher level of detail as compared to the actual capacity of the screen.
+The higher DPI means that each separate pixel must be smaller in size to adjust in the given space, making the screen clear and including a higher level of detail than the actual capacity of the screen.

 We have already discussed pixels, density, screen size, and resolutions.
-Now we shall discovere how images are drawn, but before it, you must know points and Density-independent pixels (DPs) first.
+We shall discover how images are drawn, but before it, you must know points and Density-independent pixels (DPs) first.

 Points (for iPhone)

-In order to explain what a point is, we should go back to history of the iPhone.
+To explain what the point is, we should go back to the history of the iPhone.
 Once upon a time, the first iPhone had a screen resolution of 320×480.
 Then the iPhone 4 came along with the Retina screen.
 The Retina screen doubled the DPI while keeping the same screen size – meaning the number of pixels that fit into the same space had quadrupled (twice the number of pixels across and twice the number of pixels down).
 The resolution of the first Retina iPhone was 640×960 pixels.

 The old graphics have to be created at the same size on the higher density phone.
-If the phone had performed all the graphics at a 1:1 scale, everything would have been drawn at a quarter the size in the new screen – making every app outdated.
-To prevent a crush of all those apps, Apple started using points and separating the drawing of the graphics from the density of the screen.
+If the phone had performed all the graphics at a 1:1 scale, everything would have been drawn at a quarter the new screen size – making every app outdated.
+To prevent a crush of all those apps, Apple started using points and separating the drawing of the graphics from the screen’s density.

-This size is always the same irrespective of the resolution of the phone it is on, and comes from the 163DPI of the original iPhone.
+This size is always the same irrespective of the phone’s resolution and comes from the 163DPI of the original iPhone.